its-serah/AI-Brand-Creator/02-queue-centric-modular/README.md

 - You need predictable throughput and performance
 - You're planning A/B testing of models or algorithms

-**Don't choose this approach if:**
+**We can not choose this approach when:**
-- You're still in rapid prototyping phase (use MVP Monolith instead)
+- Prototyping phase
-- You need to minimize operational complexity at all costs
+- Minimization of operational complexity at all costs
-- You require global scale with complex routing (use Microservices instead)
+- Global scale with complex routing
-- Your traffic patterns are extremely spiky (consider Serverless instead)
+- Traffic patterns are extremely spiky
-- You're working solo and need maximum development speed
+- Working solo and need maximum development speed

 ## System Architecture